 Congestion within the path also can be a problem.
-As more people are on their computers or cell phones requiring data, congestion can build up and passengers could notice slower speeds.
+As more people are on their computers or mobile phones requiring data, congestion can build up and passengers could notice slower speeds.

 Interestingly, river boats (many of which offer free Internet) continue to offer a particularly frustrating online experience, if only because of heightened expectations.
 Being so close to civilization, you'd think there should be a quicker connection.
 However, hills or mountains in the river valleys often block satellite connections, so river ships are forced to use cellular for their primary Internet connection.
-(Avalon Waterways estimates that, on its European itineraries, the ships will use cellular signals for Internet 92 percent of the time.)
-When the ship is near a cell phone tower, newer 3G or 4G service can provide faster service than what can be delivered through satellite.
+When the ship is near a mobile phone tower, newer 3G or 4G service can provide faster service than what can be delivered through satellite.
 The disadvantage comes in areas with a lack of cell towers, where the cell signal is weaker and the connection speed slower.

 The satellites used for at-sea Internet connections cost hundreds of millions of dollars.
-One technology expert explains that "One consumer -- a cruise line -- can't afford to keep a satellite up in space."
-And while that remains true, cruise lines are teaming up with maritime communications companies that either own their own satellites or rent such large amounts of bandwidth that they can bring prices down.
-Two companies, MTN Communications and O3b Networks, provide almost all of the satellite service for the cruise industry.
-While MTN doesn't actually own the satellites, the company rents space from satellite owners and, because of the accumulated volume it represents, can offer reasonable pricing.
+A single cruise line can't afford to put a satellite up but they are teaming up with maritime communications companies that either own their own satellites or rent such large amounts of bandwidth that they can bring prices down.

 Prices are being driven down even further as some cruise lines (the Carnival family of brands, for instance) begin to use hybrid systems that combine the more expensive satellite connections with cheaper land-based links.
-Using the hybrid system, select cruise ships within the Carnival and Holland America fleets can offer passengers a social media package that gives cruisers access to all social media sites for a mere $5 per day.
+Using the hybrid system, Carnival cruise ships offer passengers a social media package that gives cruisers access to all social media sites for a mere $5 per day.

-But social media does not require a lot of bandwidth; cruisers who want to use bandwidth-hogging applications like FaceTime and Skype will still have to pay more.
-Carnival, for instance, charges $25 per day for total Internet access, including social media, email, websites and streaming services.
-And on its ships that have enough bandwidth (there are only four), Royal Caribbean charges $15 per device, per day, for all-inclusive Internet access.
+But social media does not require a lot of bandwidth; cruisers who want to use bandwidth-hogging applications like FaceTime and Skype will usually have to pay a lot more.

 Additionally, updating cruise ships with modern technology takes time, and it will take a couple of years for entire fleets to be updated.
-And that's only for cruise lines that have chosen to prioritize Internet connectivity.
-Norwegian Cruise Line, for instance, has so far made minimal effort to bring the speed and price of Internet connectivity in line with land levels.
-(Pricing, in fact, has gone up.)
+And that's only for cruise lines that have chosen to prioritise Internet connectivity.

 How much will you spend?
 Traditional onboard Internet prices are about 75 cents a minute, though you can buy packages offering anywhere from 60 minutes to 300 hours that work out to be cheaper on a price-per-minute basis.

 On many ships, payment is per megabyte instead of by minute.
 On Disney Cruise Line ships, one MB costs 35 cents.
 As with per-minute pricing, buying megabytes via a package brings the price down.
-Pricing by the megabyte is also offered on Carnival Cruise Line ships, as well as select Royal Caribbean ships.
+Pricing by the megabyte is also offered on Carnival Cruise Line and Royal Caribbean ships.
 As a rough guide, with 10 MBs you can spend 30 minutes on Facebook, Skype for four minutes or upload three photographs.

 Remember, as mentioned in point one above, many cruise lines are transitioning to a hybrid communications solution that combines satellites with terrestrial broadband connectivity so that if you're not in a destination with perfect satellite access, you're not out of luck.

-4. There are work-arounds for travelers who must get online during vacation.
+4. There are work-arounds for travellers who must get online during holiday

 For those searching for the fastest Internet connection, try to use the Internet when few people are online, such as late at night or in port when most passengers are ashore.
 The first is especially important while sailing far out to sea.
 The more people online sharing limited bandwidth, the slower the connection will be.
 Another tip, because some ships switch to terrestrial (land-based) towers when sailing close to shore, try saving the bulk of your Internet usage for times when you're nearest land.